-Where relevant, the analyses from these processes are reported to the Group Risk Committee and to the Risk Committee of SCOR SE's Board of Directors (the "Board Risk Committee") and to the Board of Directors on a regular basis.
+Where relevant, the analyses from these processes are reported to the Group Risk Committee, the Board Risk Committee, and the Board of Directors on a regular basis.

-As part of SCOR Group, SCOR Europe is similarly organized with respect to identification, assessment and monitoring of risk, leveraging on the Group approach but with some adaptation such as the use of the Solvency II Standard Formula for determining regulatory capital.
+As part of SCOR Group, SCOR Europe is similarly organized with respect to identification, assessment, and monitoring of risk, leveraging on the Group approach and outputs from global processes, but with some adaptations where appropriate.
+SCOR Europe's risk information process is based on local assessments for most risks while leveraging from group assessments where relevant such as for macro-economic risks.
+On a quarterly basis, SCOR Europe monitors the regulatory solvency position to take appropriate actions.
+Key risk indicators for main risk categories are monitored and reported in the entity's risk dashboard.
+The Company uses the Solvency II Standard Formula for determining regulatory capital.